arctic-hen7/forne/README.md

 Method scripts are a little more complicated than adapter scripts, as they need to have a few key elements for Forn to understand them:

 1. A `const RESPONSES` array at the start.
-This should contain all the premissible responses the user can make to a card.
+This should contain all the permissible responses the user can make to a card.
 For example, the `speed-v1` method uses `const RESPONSES = ["y", "n"];`, meaning the user can either say `y` or `n` when they are told the right answer to a card.
 Your own methods may define as many responses as they want, and the user will be prompted about which one they wish to choose.
 2. A function `get_weight(data, difficult) -> f64`.
 This function takes in the custom method data (which can be literally whatever the heck you want) and whether or not the card in question is currently marked as difficult, and asks you to return a weight for it, which should be a floating-point (i.e. decimal) number.
 The probability that any one card will be selected is then this weight divided by the sum of all card weights.
 3. A function `adjust_card(response, data, difficult) -> [..., bool]`, which takes in the user's response to a card (guaranteed to be one of the ones you defined in `const RESPONSES`), the card's data, and whether or not it is marked as difficult.
 It should return the new data (this is where you update the properties that you use to determine a card's weight) and whether or not the card should now be marked as difficult.
 Note that the meaning of 'difficult' is entirely method-dependent, and it is simply one of the ways Forn lets users see how they're doing with their sets.
 4. A function `get_default_metadata() -> ...`, which should return the default values you want to use for a card's `data`.